-Dance of Hope is Africa’s leading youth-based arts education program that explores the transformational power of music and dance, capturing the messages of hope and resilience that emanate from memorable cross-cultural stage productions and youth outreach.
-This program is run by M-LISADA, a non profit organization and children's center based in Kampala, Uganda and World Bridge Foundation, a 501(c)3 arts education nonprofit organization based in the United States.
+Dance of Hope is a youth-based cultural touring ensemble from Uganda and hailed as Africa’s most impactful arts education program, which explores the transformational power of music and dance, capturing the messages of hope and resilience that emanate from memorable mainstage productions and outreach.

 Dance of Hope not only nurtures children and empowers them, helping them to heal the pain conferred by poverty and disenfranchisement, but encourages them to express themselves loudly, powerfully and in communion with others.
-The touring cast members have come from the worst environments imaginable to turn negative stories into positive ones, showcasing a resilience born out of the sounds that enhance creativity, persistence and change.
+The touring cast members have come from the worst environments imaginable to turn negative stories into positive ones, showcasing a resilience born out of the sounds that enhance creativity, persistence and change and they inspire audiences to explore their own feelings and seek healthy, creative modes of expression.

-Dance of Hope inspires audiences to explore their own feelings and seek healthy, creative modes of expression for releasing them.
 Audiences who experience the power of Dance of Hope performances are gripped by the emotional impact of candid storytelling and inspired to support the arts and education!
-Across the globe, young people are motivated to learn and open to new experiences – Dance of Hope uses music, art and life skills to emphasize this commonality and to allow it to blossom.
+Across the globe, young people are motivated to learn and open to new experiences and, Dance of Hope uses music, arts and life skills to emphasize this commonality and to allow it to blossom.

-Dance of Hope was created in 2010 by Ugandan musician, Educator and World Bridge Foundation founder Chinobay (née Herbert Kinobe), and Segawa Bosco - once an orphan on the streets of Kampala, Uganda who founded M-LISADA, one of the most revered children’s homes in the country.
+Dance of Hope was created in 2010 by Ugandan musician, Educator, producer and World Bridge Foundation founder Chinobay (née Herbert Kinobe), and Bosco Segawa - once an orphan on the streets of Kampala, Uganda who founded M-LISADA, one of the most revered children’s homes in the country.

 Growing up in an impoverished community with few resources, Chinobay’s story is exceptional.
 Although he has traveled the world widely, performing music in all corners of the globe, his connection to Uganda is unwavering.